Are you looking to uncover the secrets on how to start a budget?

 - Think of living at your family’s getting rid of the rent payments.

-- Check if you’ve got an emergency fund or a rainy day fund; use it immediately to sail your financial boat.
+- Use your emergency fund to sail your financial boat.

 - Look for remote work to save up transportation costs.